ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 DPF Server is protected by Ansys licensing mechanism.

-DPF capabilities are available through the following main services:
+DPF capabilities are available through the following main contexts:

 - Entry: Loads the minimum number of plugins for basic use.
 It is the default.
-It will only check if an Ansys License is available.
+Checks if at least one increments exists from the following :ref:`Ansys licensing increments list<target_to_ansys_license_increments_list>`.
+This increment won't be blocked.
 - Premium: Loads the entry and the premium capabilities that require a license checkout.
+Blocks an increment from the following :ref:`Ansys licensing increments list<target_to_ansys_license_increments_list>`.

 To update the context, apply a new server context:

 .. code::

     dpf.apply_server_context(dpf.AvailableServerContexts.premium)

+.. _target_to_ansys_license_increments_list:

 The following Ansys licensing increments currently provide rights to use DPF Server: